FAQ: Monthly Comic Shop Market

 Q: How does Comichron derive the actual number of copies sold to retailers?

-A: Most of the time, we employ the same method everyone else has for years: with reports from one or more publishers on what they actually sold to distributors, the entire chart can be unlocked.
+A: For most of the distributor tables on Comichron, we've employed the same method everyone else has for years: with reports from one or more publishers on what they actually sold to distributors, the entire chart can be unlocked.
 I began my monthly decoding of the charts in September 1996, and have been working to gather the information needed to figure out earlier months.

 Additional resources known to be dependable have become available in some circumstances, and those further advise the estimates.